ckevar/surround/README.md

 # Requirements

-_Surround_ needs the loopback of ALSA, that's why snd-aloop module has to enabled:
+1. _Surround_ needs the loopback of ALSA, that's why snd-aloop module has to be enabled:

-` bash
+`
 $ sudo modprobe snd-aloop
 `

+2. Select pulseaudio's output the snd-aloop that might have the following name "Analogue Output  - Built-in Audio".